jayzheng98/jayzheng98.github.io/_projects/project1.md

 <div align="center"> <img alt="p1-7" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj1-7.png?raw=true" width="700px"> </div>

+**4.** There are 3 kinds of transmission mode of RLC layer: Transparent Mode (TM), Acknowledged Mode (AM) and Unacknowledged Mode (UM).
+The "TM" and "AM" mode are used to transmit data for the connection establishment; the "UM" mode is mainly used to transmit user data, so it is not shown in the pic above
+ - ***1-2:***

 ## User data Tampering

 **1.** The rationale behind user data tampering is already illustrated in detail in the [Breaking LTE on layer two](https://ieeexplore.ieee.org/document/8835335).
-In short, although there is <u>confidentiality protection</u>(encryption) in LTE, we could still tamper with data in cyphertext form since LTE in specific version lacks <u>integrity protection</u>
+In short, although there is <u>confidentiality protection</u>(encryption) in LTE, we could still tamper with data in cyphertext form since LTE of specific version lacks <u>integrity protection</u>

 <div align="right"><a class="top-link hide" href="#top"><font size="6"><b>↑</b></font></a></div><br>